AngelOnFira/rusty-christmas-tree/README.md

 If any of this doesn't make sense, write an issue and I'll try to make it more clear 👍

+This should get you started with making something to display on the tree.
+There is a Nannou visualizer included so you can see what it will look like before making a PR.
+You'll be able to run this with `make visualize` from the root.

 To write your own code to run on the tree, you need to implement a "renderer".
 A renderer is just a Rust module that implements a draw function, and returns a `TreeCanvas`.
 You can find the renderers in [this